redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

 #### Aggregations
 Aggregations are a way to process the results of a search query, group, sort and transform them - and extract analytic insights from them.
 Much like aggregation queries in other databases and search engines, they can be used to create analytics reports, or perform Faceted Search style queries.

-For example, we can group schools by city and count schools per each group, giving us the number of schools per city.
+For example, we can group schools by city and count schools per group, giving us the number of schools per city.
 Or we could group by school class (independent/state) and see the average number of students per group.
 ```redis Group by & sort by aggregation: COUNT
 // Perform a Group By & Sort By aggregation of your documents: display the number of schools per city and sort by count